Registration number 3797

 History

-She was sold again in 2020 and spent three years in Swansea Marina where she was not maintained and unfortunately deteriorated.
-In November 2023 she was brought back to Falmouth, Cornwall, by GH Pill of Cornish Pleasure Cruises, where she is undergoing a structural refit needing reframing, new decks, beam shelves and planking to put her back to her original standard and sea worthy.
+RADIANT QUEEN was sold again in 2020 and spent three years in Swansea Marina, where she was not maintained and unfortunately deteriorated.
+In November 2023, she was bought by GH Pill of Cornish Pleasure Cruises in Falmouth, Cornwall, where she is undergoing a structural refit.
+Work needed includes reframing, new decks, beam shelves and planking to put her back to her original standard and make her seaworthy.

 Key dates